toy-soldier/grocery-recommender/README.md

 ---

-### 2. Recommendation Model (GPT-3)
+### 2. Recommendation Model (Lightweight LLM)

-- Takes the parsed result and cross-references it with the store catalog.
+- Takes the parsed grocery list output and a **filtered subset of the store catalog.**
-- Returns the best product matches (SKUs), match confidence, and any additional metadata required (price, inventory).
+- Selects the most relevant SKUs and assigns a confidence score to each recommendation.
+- Returns results using strict structured outputs, validated against a predefined schema.
-- Requires less reasoning power than parsing because the input is already structured, reducing cost and latency while maintaining accuracy.
+- Requires less reasoning power than parsing because the input is already structured and the candidate set is constrained.
-- In production this is a strong fit for a RAG (retrieval-augmented generation) approach or a lightweight model backed by embeddings / vector search.
+- In production, this stage would typically be replaced by a **vector search / RAG (retrieval-augmented generation) pipeline** backed by embeddings and a retrieval system.

 ---

 ### Rationale for model selection

-- Parsing is **precision-critical**, so a powerful model (GPT-4) is used.
+- Parsing is **precision-critical**, so a powerful model is used.
-- Recommendation is **context-driven** and uses structured input, so a lighter model (GPT-3) suffices.
+- Recommendation is **context-driven** and uses structured input, so a lighter model suffices.
 - This pattern demonstrates thoughtful resource allocation and clearly illustrates the **two-model architecture**.

 > **Note:** Both models are implemented via OpenAI in this demo for simplicity.